natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMX%20M4.md

 {{tankMobility|abMinHp=1,550|rbMinHp=884}}

 Post-war French designs are all very good at moving around: they have good engines, wide tracks and can easily achieve ~40 km/h on most terrains.
 The {{PAGENAME}} may be the worst of them all, on par with the [[AMX-50 (TOA100)]] as they share a ''very similar'' hull, they still have ''above average'' mobility, when compared to other medium tanks at the same BR.
-This observation is based on the fact that this tank's reverse speed only reaches -5 km/h and it does not have the ability to do neutral steering, anything else is comparable to its contemporaries.

 === Modifications and economy ===
 {{Specs-Economy}}